This is the post for Maureen’s birthday from last year, the annual retelling of how we met.

 On Monday morning, March 15, 1982, i drove downtown and walked into Parron-Hall Office Interiors.
 The receptionist called for Ms. Boggs.
 Our first meeting is still disputed.
 She says i had on my Navy hat. i have never worn my Navy hat indoors and insist my piss cutter was either in my hand or folded in my back pocket. i say she had on a light dress, and i could see her legs silhouetted by the sunlight coming through a window.
 She says no way.

-Regardless, our panel search was over.
+Regardless, our panel search was finally completed.
 Somehow i managed to get about five “business lunches” out of the purchase. i hated fraud, waste, abuse, and corruption, and tried hard not to let this beautiful young woman influence me, but i did keep the relationship as friendly as possible.
 When the purchase was made and the delivery was on the ship, i went to her office for the last administrative check on Thursday.

 Then, i asked her if she would like to go see John Lee Hooker at the Belly Up Tavern in Carlsbad that Saturday.